Edinburg, New York: History

 Ram sheep were also restricted from running at large from September until November.
 By March 1824 fence viewers were paid $.75 per day.

 In February 1825, there was a special meeting, and it was voted unanimously that "we do not wish to comply with the Acts of the Legislature for the erection of a county poor house."

 Farming, logging and woodenware manufacturing were the three largest industries.
-Batchellerville became a manufacturing community having several large woodenware mills.
-The area on the west side of the river tended to be more farming-oriented although some manufacturing was done in Beecher's Hollow and Tennantville.
+Batchellerville became a manufacturing community, having several large woodenware mills.
+The area on the west side of the river tended to be more farming-oriented, although some manufacturing was done in Beecher's Hollow and Tennantville.
 These two areas had large saw and woodenware mills.

 The town was divided into several communities, most of which had their own school and often a cemetery as well.
-Some of these besides Beecher's Hollow and Batchellerville were: Tennantville, Edinburgh Hill, Clarkville, Sand Hill, Cold Brook, Anderson and Partridge Districts.
-Industry prospered until early in the 1880s when several terrible fires destroyed many of the mills and about one-third of the townspeople moved elsewhere to seek jobs.
+Some of these besides Beecher's Hollow and Batchellerville were: Tennantville, Edinburgh Hill, Clarkville, Sand Hill, Cold Brook, Anderson, and Partridge Districts.
+Industry prospered until early in the 1880s when several fires destroyed many of the mills and about one-third of the population moved elsewhere to seek jobs.

-By the early 1920s the handwriting was on the wall, a dam was to be built and the valley to be flooded, many more people moved away knowing they would lose their homes.
+In the early 1920s, the town lost more of its population in response to the construction of a dam that would flood the valley.

-On March 27, 1930, the gates on the Conklingville Dam were closed and by 1931 what had once been a beautiful river valley with the many communities along its banks was lost forever as the Sacandaga Reservoir was created.
+On March 27, 1930, the gates on the Conklingville Dam were closed and by 1931 the valley and surrounding communities on the banks of the river were displaced as the Sacandaga Reservoir was created.

-Tucked away in the northwestern part of Saratoga County, Edinburg has one of the few covered bridges left in New York State, the only one left in the county.
-Today the shores of the reservoir, renamed The Great Sacandaga Lake in the 60's, are dotted with hundreds and hundreds of seasonal homes.
-Only two farms remain with logging and tourism being the major industries.
+Located in northwestern part of Saratoga County, Edinburg has one of the few covered bridges left in New York State, the only one left in the county.
+Today the shores of the reservoir, renamed The Great Sacandaga Lake in the 1960's, are dotted with hundreds of seasonal homes.
+Two farms remain from the original buildings.
+Logging and tourism are the major industries.